 To provide a formative program of spiritual direction in the Ignatian spiritual tradition, using the contemplative-evocative method, that enables people of the Diocese of Little Rock to respond to God's call to the ministry of spiritual direction, and receive ongoing formation and supervision.

-- A minimum of 10 credit-hours of theology with a focus on: introduction to Sacred Scripture; introduction to theology; and Christology (Attending the first year of the Little Rock Theology Institute, seminary or diaconate formation will meet this requirement.)
+Must have a minimum of 10 credit hours of theology with a focus on: introduction to Sacred Scripture; introduction to theology; and Christology (Attending the first year of the Little Rock Theology Institute, seminary or diaconate formation will meet this requirement.)